imcgaunn/upkquake/README.md

 The output of the script is a folder called generated_qbase2 containing the game's data assets extracted from the ISO and its CD-audio music in .ogg format.
 The generated_qbase2 directory can be renamed to qbase2 and dropped into a quake II client such as yamagi quake!

+# What Is Missing?

+Notably, a proper command line interface allowing the user to specify where they want to place output files.
+Once the core functionality is finished, this is the first priority.